Zithen/python-project-49/README.md

 * ##### Games list:
   1. ###### Odd or Even
-    * In this game you have to point if the number is odd or even
+    * In this game you have to point out if the number is odd or even
     * Run: brain-even
     * [Gameplay asciinema](https://asciinema.org/a/bpSQbw5Klj0kyFyIOXKSAqjE0)